 Forefoot energy return is decent, thanks to the predominance of premium, TPEE-based Lightstrike Pro foam in this area.
 This foam noticeably improves the shoe's bounciness, creating a more energized and springy toe-off.
 Forefoot strikers, in particular, will appreciate the energy the shoe provides, especially at faster paces.

-This shoe offers disappointing heel cushioning, feeling somewhat minimal.
+This shoe offers mediocre heel cushioning, feeling quite minimal in this area.
 The heel area provides limited protection, and runners seeking substantial comfort or shock absorption underfoot might find the experience harsh or uncomfortable, particularly on extended runs or harder surfaces.

-Forefoot cushioning is poor in this shoe, presenting an overly minimal underfoot feel.
-The underfoot protection here is especially lacking, resulting in discomfort during prolonged sessions or for runners who prefer softer rides.
+Forefoot cushioning isn't the best in this shoe, presenting quite a minimal underfoot feel.
+The protection here is especially lacking, resulting in discomfort during prolonged sessions or for runners who prefer rides.

-This model has a firm heel, especially at lower to medium force impacts, providing a stable and secure feeling upon landing.
-However, as impact forces increase significantly (such as for heavier runners or during faster runs), the shoe will feel softer than other models like the adidas Supernova Rise but isn't overly soft either.
+This model has quite a firm heel, especially at lower force impacts, providing a stable and secure feeling upon landing.
+However, as impact forces increase significantly (such as for heavier runners or during faster runs), the shoe will feel softer than other models like the adidas Adizero Adios 9, but it isn't overly soft either.
 This will particularly appeal to runners who prioritize control and a stable ride over plush comfort.